Wegener House

-The Wegener House (Danish: Wegeners Gård) is a mid 19th-century building complex on Vesterbrogade in the Besterbro district of Copenhagen, Denmark.
+The Wegener House (Danish: Wegeners Gård) is a mid 19th-century building complex on Vesterbrogade in the Vesterbro district of Copenhagen, Denmark.
 In the first half of the 19th century the property was the site of first James Price's summer theatre and then of Vesterbro Morskabsteater.The latter was replaced by the present building on the site in the late 1840s.
 The property was acquired by royal historian and archivist C.F.
 Wegener in 1856.
 In 1867, Wegener expanded the building with a new four-storey rear wing as well as a library building for his extensive private book collection.
 The rear wing and the library building are connected to each other by a first floor skywalk, The three buildings were listed in the Danish registry of protected buildings and places in 1981.

 History

 Den Hvide Svane

 The site was formerly part of the garden of a roadside inn known as Den Hvide Swan (The White Swan).
 Den Hvide Svane was established on the site in 1740.
 It occupied a large site corresponding to the properties now known as Vesterbrogade 52–62.
 The easternmost part of the garden (now Vesterbrogade 52) was sold off in 1798.
-Den Hvide Svane was by then owned by an innkeeper named Strelow.
+Den Hvide Svane was owned by an innkeeper named Strelow.
 In 1800, he sold the rest of the property to a textile manufacturer.